What is Pumpkin Seed Extract?

 Prostate and Bladder Health

 Most Americans don’t get enough magnesium in their diets, but that’s easily correctable (x).
-Pumpkin seed extract is so rich in magnesium that it’s one of its top three natural sources.
+It is so rich in magnesium that it’s one of its top three natural sources.
 Magnesium is a must-have for good heart health.
 It’s also essential for bowel and bladder functioning and cellular regeneration.
 Another benefit of the extract’s high-density magnesium is that it helps regulate blood sugar (x).

 Magnesium is one of the body’s most in-demand minerals (x).
 It’s necessary for hundreds of different life-sustaining chemical reactions in your body, which include: